ruipoletti28/ruipoletti28/README.md

-### - 🔭 I’m currently working on UnimedCampinas - SP
+### Será que agora foi?
-    - 🌱 I’m currently learning Cypress, JS and Python Será que agora foi?
+    - 🔭 I’m currently working on UnimedCampinas - SP

 <!--
 **ruipoletti28/ruipoletti28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.